-A guide to IRCS echelle spectroscopy exposure times
+A guide for IRCS echelle spectroscopy exposure time estimation

 Near-infrared wavelengths: JHK